priyankav24/priyankav24/README.md

 <p align="left"> <a href="https://twitter.com/pverma7515" target="blank"><img src="https://img.shields.io/twitter/follow/pverma7515?logo=twitter&style=for-the-badge" alt="pverma7515" /></a> </p>

-I'm a Ceritified ISTQB Quality Engineer
+I'm a Ceritified ISTQB Quality Engineer driven by a passion for building efficient automation frameworks and conducting thorough manual testing to ensure software quality.
+I love to find bugs in software and in my little garden.
+After all, not all bugs are bad!!! 🌱🐞

 - 🔭 I’m currently working on **Event Management website**

-- 🌱 I’m currently learning **JMeter, API Testing and So on**
+- 🌱 I’m currently learning **JMeter, API Testing and Database Testing**

 - 👯 I’m looking to collaborate on **Replace me**